 Treatment techniques developed at the The International College of Acupuncture & Electro-Therapeutics (chartered by the University of the State of New York, USA, State Education Department) are documented for the effective treatment of HPV infection.
-We have also employed these methods at our Clinic many times.
+We have also employed these methods at our Clinic, many times.

-Though we cannot and disclaim our use of the word “cure” for the logical reason that cure can really only be assessed based on any recurrences at the end of an individual’s lifetime, we have seen results that are commonly described as “cure”.
+Though we cannot and disclaim our use of the word “cure” for the reason that cure can really only be assessed based on any recurrences at the end of an individual’s lifetime, we have seen results that are commonly described as “cure”.

 We have several effective approaches to the treatment of HPV (and other viral infections), that we have applied many times.

 - We can apply our Silver Iontophoresis electromedical treatment.
-This electromedical treatment is drug-free, noninvasive and does not have any side effects.
+This electromedical treatment is drug-free, non-invasive and does not have any side effects.

-- Using the acupuncture ‘channels’, or ‘meridians’ (that are possibly related to known nerve pathways), in an application that we have developed for extended, continuous stimulation, we have successfully treated even serious viral infections, confirmed by standard pathology tests.
-The portable electromedical equipment is applied during a series of in-clinic treatment sessions or can taken home by the patient for continuous use over a number of days.
+- Using the acupuncture ‘channels’, or ‘meridians’ (that are probably related to known nerve pathways), in an application that we have developed for extended, continuous stimulation, we have successfully treated even serious viral infections, confirmed by standard pathology tests.
+The portable electromedical equipment is applied during a series of in-clinic treatment sessions or can be taken home by the patient for continuous use over a number of days.